daryllxd/lifelong-learning/programming/ruby/testing/everyday-rails/everyday-rails-iii-controllers.md

     describe 'GET #show' do

 > Make sure that a persisted contact is found by the controller method and properly assign to the specified instance variable.
-Use assigns() to check that the value is waht we expect to see.
+Use assigns() to check that the value is what we expect to see.

       it "assigns the requested contact to @contact" do contact = create(:contact)